Usability testing questions

 I completed a usability test (as a participant) recently for a banking app.
 During the test, I often felt the need to ask “how do I find that?”, but the researcher encouraged me to figure it out for myself – for good reason.
 It helps researchers and designers to see where users might struggle with navigation, and pinpoint potential problems.

-Improve your usability tests and UX design by asking the right questions
+Improve your designs by asking the right questions

 Great usability tests help to create better user experiences and can take a lot of time and effort to get right.
 Being prepared with good questions can help you maximize your return on investment (in time, insights gathered, and costs to conduct tests).